BMW 2 Series Coupe review

 - Tight access to back seats

 Clearly targeted at keen drivers, the 2 Series Coupe will only be offered in M Sport trim in the UK and you'll need to look elsewhere if you want a hybrid or electric car.
 There's a 2.0-litre diesel badged 220d for high-mileage drivers (it can average around 60mpg), along with a pair of petrol options.
 The 220i has rear-wheel drive, 181bhp and an automatic gearbox, so it can get from 0-62mph in a brisk 7.5 seconds.
+BMW expects six in 10 buyers to choose this model.

 Digital instruments and a widescreen infotainment display ensure there's plenty of ways to stay connected and stream media on the move.
 You sit low in highly adjustable sports seats, and there's even a reasonable amount of room in the back seats.
 Far from just being a weekend car, a 390-litre boot also means the 2 Series Coupe should be easy to live with or take on a short break without having to pack light.